TV Reception Checklist

 3. Do you have a filter installed to remove mobile phone interference?

-LTE filters, like the one shown (right) are essential in order to receive good quality reception.
+LTE filters are essential in order to receive good quality reception.

 In late 2015, the ACMA – the Australian Government body tasked with looking after all radio frequency transmissions, reduced the television frequency band and allocated the space made available to the telecommunications industry for the 4G LTE network.
 In the time since, all of the telecommunications companies have expanded this to the point where it has now saturated all televisions transmissions with interference.
 An LTE Low pass filter is therefore required to remove this interference.
 It is also important that this filter be placed between the antenna, and any signal booster.
 This ensures that only “clean” signals are amplified and then sent to your TV tuner.

 After you have raised your antenna (either on a pole for camping antennas, or by winding up the Ultra series antennas), you will need to orient your antenna toward the most suitable transmission tower in your area.
-As all Winsig TV antennas are directional, this is imperative to receiving reliable television quality.
-In the case of camping antennas, you will also need to determine whether the transmission source is vertically or horizontally polarised.
-There are several ways to determine this.
+Even though all Winsig 4.0 TV antennas are omni-directional, a better result can be obtained in poor signal areas by aligning one of the antennas flat faces toward the nearest transmission tower.

-- Look at the surrounding buildings, whether they be houses, or fixed cabins if you are in a van park.
-This will tell you the direction of the most likely source for TV, and by the orientation of the polarity for camping antennas.
-Note: As all Ultra series (wind-up) antennas have both vertical and horizontal receptors, these do not need to be checked for signal polarity.
+• Look at the surrounding buildings, whether they be houses, or fixed cabins if you are in a van park.
+This will tell you the direction of the most likely source for TV.
+Note: As all Winsig 4.0 antennas have both vertical and horizontal receptors, these do not need to be checked for signal polarity as they will receive both polarity signals equally well.

 whether the signals are vertically or horizontally polarised